 Business online sounds good specially if your income will go in your pocket effortlessly.
 This is the promise of every High Yielding Programs or popularly known as HYIP.
 They offer good investment plans that yields interest that you can get for a period of time.
 But not all of them are good for the first few days or months but eventually turns into a scam.
 This is a tutorial on how not to be a victim of HYIP.

-- 1Research first about the company.Usually you can read testimonials about the company before investing your money.Advertisement
+- 1Usually you can read testimonials about the company before investing your money.Research first about the company.Advertisement

-- 2Start Small.If you are investing in a HYIP start investing small amount first and then invest the interest after making a cycle, when you receive the interest you invest it again.Advertisement
+- 2If you are investing in a HYIP start investing small amount first and then invest the interest after making a cycle, when you receive the interest you invest it again.Start Small.Advertisement

-- 5Cash out daily.If the HYIP offers daily cash out then you can choose this, though it generates small interest, once your investment is returned you can always choose to compound the interest of your investment.Advertisement
+- 5If the HYIP offers daily cash out then you can choose this, though it generates small interest, once your investment is returned you can always choose to compound the interest of your investment.Cash out daily.Advertisement

 Tips Tricks & Warnings